mixtapes fund terrorism, says RIAA

 the Recording Industry Association of America, recently remixed to Right

 Inspiration Aborting Artists.
-"It's not that we're against the content--we're
+"It's not that we're against the

-not censors," said Bucklez, wishing to clarify.
-"We just want to ensure that we
+content–we're not censors," said Bucklez, wishing to clarify.
+"We just

-as a violent enforcement organisation--and one that maintains its own armed and
+want to ensure that we as a violent enforcement organisation–and one that

-bullet-jacketed attack squadron–that we are receiving the percentage
+maintains its own armed and bullet-jacketed attack squadron–that we are

-Culture™."Five Kim's employees
+of American Culture™."Five Kim's

-"pseudo-artists" Chuck Bettis and I-Sound.
+Bettis and

+I-Sound.
 "They're not real artists" said Bucklez.
-"They're not with the big 5 record
+"They're not with

-companies--the only official organisations we recognize as providing
+the big 5 record companies–the only official organisations we recognize as

 Bucklez confirmed that although hip-hop